naitikrishna/weather-dashboard/README.md

 - **Persistence:** Remembers your last 5 searches using browser `LocalStorage`.
 - **Geolocation:** One-tap weather updates for your current coordinates.
 - **Responsive Design:** Works on desktop, tablet, and mobile.
+- Utilized the **Fetch API** with a try...catch architecture to manage asynchronous requests to the OpenWeatherMap REST endpoint.

 ## 🛠️ Tech Stack
 - **Frontend:** HTML5, CSS3 (Custom Variables), JavaScript (ES6+)